boadley/sharehouse/CONTRIBUTING.md

 _Option 1_: Submit a PR\
 [Nice tutorial on how to make your first pull request on Github](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).\
 _Option 2_: Create an Issue\
+- Upload the PDF files to cloud storage (Dropbox, Google Drive, etc.), enable sharing, and copy the download link
+- Create an Issue here on Github and paste the link to the files
+- You'll be notified soon!
 [Nice tutorial on how to create Github issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).